19 House Building Mistakes We Made that Will Save You!

 Not that a laundry chute needs any explaining, but I love how Lina took hers a step further and even incorporated her chute as a part of her overall bathroom design, making it fit seamlessly in the bathroom vanity.
 Just know too, that it’s a fairly easy DIY down the road if the floorplan of your house supports your idea if you opt not to add it into your build.

 “We installed a laundry chute when we realized our laundry room was right below our bathroom.
 We were able to conveniently disguise it by placing it in as a cabinet at the sink.
 I would totally recommend this addition to anyone building to save from moving any plumbing, electrical, etc. down the road.
 It has been so amazing with the kids and makes doing laundry so much easier.” – Lina

-Hip Tip: We love doing laundry now that we found the best laundry detergent ever!
+Hip Tip: We love doing laundry now that we discovered what laundry stripping is! 😱🤯

 Certain upgrades aren’t worth the price you have to pay to get them while building (and the quality isn’t always up to par).
 Go with standard builder options, then upgrade things like flooring and light fixtures on your own so you’re sure to get exactly what you want for the price you want.